-- commence enrollment of clinical trials for our product candidates; - seek regulatory approval for any product candidates that successfully complete preclinical and clinical trials; - establish manufacturing capabilities in-house for the production of preclinical and clinical supply; - · hire additional clinical, medical, research and operational personnel; and - maintain, expand, and protect our intellectual property portfolio.
+- continue enrollment of existing clinical trials and commence enrollment for additional clinical trials for our product candidates; - seek regulatory approval for any product candidates that successfully complete preclinical and clinical trials; - establish manufacturing capabilities in-house for the production of preclinical and clinical supply; - hire additional clinical, medical, research and operational personnel; and - maintain, expand, and protect our intellectual property portfolio.

-We believe that our existing cash, cash equivalents and investments will enable us to fund our operating expenses and capital expenditure requirements at least into 2022.
+As of March 31, 2022, we had cash, cash equivalents and investments of \$232.2 million.
+We believe that our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements at least into 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 Additionally, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
-Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.

-Until such time, if ever, as we can generate substantial product revenue, we expect to finance our operations through a combination of equity offerings, including sales under our ATM program, debt financings, collaborations, strategic alliances, and marketing, distribution, or licensing arrangements.
+Until such time, if ever, as we can generate substantial product revenue, we expect to finance our operations through a combination of equity offerings, debt financings, collaborations, strategic alliances, and marketing, distribution, or licensing arrangements.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, your ownership interest will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect your rights as a common stockholder.
 Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making acquisitions or capital expenditures, or declaring dividends.
 If we raise additional funds through collaborations, strategic alliances, or marketing, distribution, or licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or drug candidates, or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings or other arrangements when needed, we may be required to delay, limit, reduce, or terminate our research, product development, or future commercialization efforts, or grant rights to develop and market drug candidates that we would otherwise prefer to develop and market ourselves.

-Cash flows
+Cash Flows

-The following table summarizes our sources and uses of cash the three months ended March 31, 2020 and 2019 (in thousands):
+The following table summarizes our sources and uses of cash for the three months ended March 31, 2022 and 2021 (in thousands):

 For the Three Months Ended March 31,

-2020 2019
+2022 2021

-Operating activities \$ (16,410) \$ (10,833)
+Operating activities \$ (31,134) \$ (23,927)

-Investing activities (17,843) (69,995)
+Investing activities (117,370) 17,064

-Financing activities 50 79,559
+Financing activities 59 131,542